robotframework/robotframework-RFCP-syllabus/Chapter_1_Introduction.md

 ### 1.3.3 What are Keywords?

 > [!IMPORTANT]
-> LO-XX Explain the difference between User Keywords and Library Keywords (K2)
+> LO-userkw-libkw-diff Explain the difference between User Keywords and Library Keywords (K2)

 Tests or Tasks are structured using **Keywords**, which represent specific actions or sequences of actions to be performed.